lukezielke/Scratch2Debian/README.md

 # Scratch2OnUbuntu
-A Script to easily install Scratch 2 on all Ubuntu Versions
+A Script to easily install Scratch 2 on all Ubuntu Versions which isn´t possible with apt